nazmi/esp-buggy/docs/FEATURES.md

 </div>
 </details>

 For the software solution, we cannot accurately measure the position of the line.
-But the error in both method implied that the difference in the measured position is small.
+But the error in both methods implied that the difference in the measured position is small.
 However, in time complexity, the quadratic interpolation method is more efficient than the simple method.
 This is because the H matrix is evaluated at compile time and only one multiplication occurs during runtime.

 <details><summary>See...</summary>
 Showcase the distance estimation based on two different method.<br/>